 The passage still shows scars along the walls from the miners’ hammer-and-chisel work, the pattern broken here and there with niches that once had held the miners’ candles.
 I shuddered at the mental image of working in such meager light underground, hoping my lamp wouldn’t go out while I completed my daily labor.

-Once above ground again, we were guided to the Hrádek’s colorful garden, which houses wooden structures like those that would have been in a miners’ settlement, as well as a replica of a hearth furnace with bellows, a period smelter complete with its devices and tools, and costumed mannequins of mining workers in the midst of their labors.
+Once we returned aboveground, we were guided to the Hrádek’s colorful garden, which houses wooden structures like those that would have been in a miners’ settlement.
+Ther’s also a replica of a hearth furnace with bellows, a smelter from the era that was complete with its devices and tools, and costumed mannequins of mining workers in the midst of their labors.

 12:00 – Where to eat in Kutna Hora: Restaurant Dačický

-Hidden in the corner of a narrow, crooked lane, 400-year-old Restaurant Dacicky has still managed to snag the top spot on TripAdvisor Restaurant as much for its historic ambiance as its delicious food.
+Hidden in the corner of a narrow, crooked lane, 400-year-old Restaurant Dacicky has still managed to snag the top TripAdvisor restaurant spot.
+And it’s as much for its historic ambiance as for its delicious food.

 The 700-year-old building was reconstructed in the 1500s and was the birthplace of the chronicler Mikuláš Dačický of Heslov in the mid-16th century, a legendary lover of wine, beer and women.
 Hence the name.